kitchen island refresh with Porta Timber

 before kitchen

-Before updating the island, Tom’s kitchen worked well, but it was a little bland and lacking life.
+Before updating the island bench, Tom’s kitchen worked well, but it was a little bland and lacking life.
 Tom decided to use Tasmania Oak Cirque profile contours from Porta Timber to clad the front and side of the island and then updated his benchtop, to match the back of his kaboodle kitchen.
 For this, he used our kaboodle molasses benchtop.

 Tom headed into his local Bunnings and visited the Special Orders desk to purchase a molasses benchtop and Porta Timber contours.
 Once these arrived, it was time to get stuck into the project!